 Upon completion of a semester's applied music study, the student performs a jury for evaluation by a panel of applied music faculty.
-A student who is permitted to postpone the jury, for approved reasons, beyond the end of the semester will receive a grade of "I," incomplete.

-Prior to the jury, and in accordance with deadlines published by the Conservatory office, each student intending to perform a jury must register on a specific form provided by each division.
+Prior to the jury, and in accordance with deadlines published by the Conservatory Office, each student intending to perform a jury must register on a specific form provided by each division.

 Once registered for a jury, the student is committed to perform.
 If a student fails to perform, the instructor must report a grade of "F" for the semester's study.
-Exceptions will be made only for documented emergencies; the missed jury must be completed at the earliest opportunity.
+Exceptions will be made only for documented emergencies; the missed jury must be completed at the beginning of the next semester.